AldoPaolillo/The-Macroeconomic-Spillovers-from-Space---PNAS/ReadMe.txt

 - Replication_MainText contains the replication files for the results in the Main Text.
 - Replication_SI_Appendix contains the replication files for the results in the SI Appendix
 - Replication_PreRevision contains the replication files for the estimation of the larger model prepared prior to the revision.
+- Data_Construction contains the replication files to create the dataset.